MichaelUray/muTimer/README.md

 ## Configuration ##

 ### setTimeBaseToMs() ###
+[default]\
-Sets the time base of the timing functions to ms (milliseconds). [default] All time functions use then ms.
+Sets the time base of the timing functions to ms (milliseconds).\
+All time functions use then ms.
 ```cpp
 void setTimeBaseToMs(void);
 ```

 ### setTimeBaseToUs() ###
-Sets the time base of the timing functions to us (microseconds).
+Sets the time base of the timing functions to us (microseconds).\
-All time functions use the us.
+All time functions use then us.
 ```cpp
 void setTimeBaseToMs(void);
 ```